• Level of education

 • Actinide speciation:

-• Definitions, issues and measurement implications
+• Definitions, issues raised, and implications for measurement

 • Examples of actinide speciation under environmental conditions (redox, hydrolysis, complexation)

-• Examples of speciation in complex media
+• Examples of speciation in complex environments

 • Techniques associated with the study of speciation under environmental conditions